pushtipatel166/Blockchain-Based-Green-Hydrogen-Credit-System-/README.md

 # Blockchain based Hydrogen Credits

-A carbon credit trading platform leveraging React, Flask, and Solidity to promote transparency and accountability in CSR activities which are main disadvantages of traditional carbon trading. <br>
+A Hydrogen credit trading platform leveraging React, Flask, and Solidity to promote transparency and accountability in CSR activities which are main disadvantages of traditional Hydrogen trading. <br>

 **New Features:**
 - Updated smart contract deployment process with automated scripts
 - Improved blockchain integration with better error handling
 - Added comprehensive setup documentation

-**Idea:** Allow companies and corporations to reduce thier *net carbon* emissions by financially helping NGO that help reduce carbon emissions by buying smart contract based *Carbon Tokens* from them.
+**Idea:** Allow companies and corporations to reduce thier *net Hydrogen* emissions by financially helping NGO that help reduce Hydrogen emissions by buying smart contract based *Hydrogen Tokens* from them.
-- Reduce problems like double spending, ambiguous credit generation, curruption that plague the traditional carbon credits system
+- Reduce problems like double spending, ambiguous credit generation, curruption that plague the traditional Hydrogen credits system
 - Implemented a royality system which ensure that 10% of every transaction is given back to NGOs to unsure continues
-- A web app that simulates a blockchain carbon marketplace deployed on sepolia
+- A web app that simulates a blockchain Hydrogen marketplace deployed on sepolia

 ## Deployment
-The test web app deplyed [here](https://carbon-credit-sepolia.vercel.app/) <br>
+The test web app deplyed [here](https://Hydrogen-credit-sepolia.vercel.app/) <br>
 The contract deployed at address `0x5E5D1D1Dc0EDDB4f9e9E05FD872642Cd78F6eF51` on Sepolia view it on [EtherScan](https://sepolia.etherscan.io/address/0x5E5D1D1Dc0EDDB4f9e9E05FD872642Cd78F6eF51)

 To get started use test credentials: